 It is important to note that an EVP goes wider than just a statement.

-At the end of the day, the Employee Value Proposition is a construct that consists of several components which ultimately describes what benefits a company has to offer to its employees in return for their skills and experience.
+At the end of the day, the Employee Value Proposition is a construct that consists of several components which ultimately describe what benefits a company has to offer to its employees in return for their skills and experience.
 Examples of these benefits are financial benefits (e.g. bonus), career development opportunities (e.g. training), work environment and company culture (e.g. working from home) and employee benefits (e.g. leave).

 How did we come up with this EVP statement?